Amy Ede

-Amy Ede (née Laycock; 1923 – 8 November 2007) was an early female politician in Singapore and a pioneer of the orchid trade on the island.
+Amy Ede (née Laycock; 1923 – 8 November 2007) was a Singaporean politician and a local pioneer of the orchid trade.
 She was the second female member of the Singapore Municipal Commission.
 Three orchid hybrids are named after her.

 Early life and education

 Ede was born in 1923 to Chinese parents.
 She had four siblings.
 She and her siblings were later adopted by Englishman John Laycock, and she studied at the Convent of the Holy Infant Jesus.
 During WWII, she was sent to Mumbai to join the Indian auxiliary nursing service.
 She was then dispatched to Basra for two years.